-- Participate in mindfulness exercises, journaling, interactive presentations, experiential learning, case clinics, and embodiment practices.
+- Participate in mindfulness, journaling, interactive presentations, experiential learning, case clinics, and embodiment practices.

-- Develop personal leadership presence through practices that cultivate calm, observation, and focus.
+- Develop personal leadership through practices that cultivate calm, observation, and focus.

-- Explore personal blindspots, expand awareness, transcend ineffective behavior patterns, and enable transformation and innovation.s
+- Explore personal blindspots, expand awareness, transcend ineffective behavior patterns, and enable transformation.

-- Ideate, amplify and experiment with innovative approaches for increasing equity and access to arts education across the County.
+- Ideate, experiment with, and amplify innovative approaches for increasing equity and access to arts education across the County.

-- Sense and seize future opportunities and connect to the deeper journey of their personal and professional lives in order to become more effective leaders and change-makers.
+- Connect to the deeper journey of their personal and professional lives in order to become more effective leaders and change-makers.

 Selection for Participation

-The 2020 Art of Leadership cadre will reflect the breadth and diversity of professionals in the arts education field, including: advocates, artists, classroom teachers, district arts coordinators, organizational administrators, teaching artists, and many others.
-We are especially looking for arts educators who focus on LA’s marginalized youth, and/or are from communities that are underrepresented in the arts.
+The 2020 Art of Leadership cohort will reflect the breadth and diversity of professionals in the arts education field, including: advocates, artists, classroom teachers, school district administrators, staff from community-based organizations teaching artists, and many others.
+We are especially looking for arts educators who focus on serving youth from historically under-resourced communities.

-We are looking to create a cohort with particants who are:
+We are looking to convene a cohort of leaders who are:

-- In varying stages of their careers; from emerging leaders seeking to develop their distinct leadership voice, to established leaders seeking to refine and/or renew their approach.
+- In varying stages of their careers, ranging from emerging practitioners seeking to develop their distinct leadership voice, to established professionals seeking to refine and/or renew their approach.

-- Are representative of the geographic breadth of Los Angeles County (this program open only to residents of LA County)
+- Representative of the geographic breadth of Los Angeles County.

-- Working in varying contexts, including schools, community spaces, housing projects, parks, juvenile detention centers, and others.
+- Working in varying contexts, including schools, community spaces, public housing sites, parks, juvenile detention centers, and others.

-- Working in or with institutions of varying sizes; from large-scale non-profit and government organizations, to small-budget and fiscally sponsored organizations, collectives; OR is an individual artist working with the aforementioned institutions.
+- Working in or with institutions of varying sizes, from large non-profit and government organizations to small and/or fiscally sponsored organizations or collectives; as well as independent teaching artists.

 Participants MUST Commit to:

-- Participate in a 30-minute interview with Art of Leadership facilitators (to be scheduled upon acceptance in the program)
+- Participate in an interview with Art of Leadership facilitators (to be scheduled upon acceptance in the program)

-- Attend and participate in ALL scheduled Leadership Intensive sessions
+- Attend and participate in ALL scheduled sessions

 - Complete individual and collaborative activities between sessions